 Best practices analysis

-At this stage, we are doing a search and research for best practices that we can implement in this product.
+At this stage, we are searching for best practices to implement in this product.
 This is an opportunity to bring something new from other niches, thereby getting a more exciting user experience, which can even become a competitive advantage.

 This is an analysis of user feedback about competitors’ products.
-This stage allows us to identify the weaknesses of competitors and strengthen our own, and sometimes even adjust the business model.
+This stage allows us to identify competitors’ weaknesses, strengthen our own, and sometimes adjust the business model.

 Detailed user flow for each feature

-User flows are diagrams representing the path a typical user takes when using your product to complete a task.
-It implies that user flows visually depict the fundamental functions and illustrate how users engage with them.
+User flows are diagrams representing a typical user’s path when using your product to complete a task.
+They visually depict the fundamental functions and illustrate how users engage with them.
 Consider them akin to a blueprint used when constructing a house.
-The main value of this stage is that in a relatively small number of hours (relative to the overall project), you can see the whole picture and correct the identified shortcomings.
+The primary value of this stage is that in a relatively small number of hours (relative to the overall project), you can see the whole picture and correct the identified shortcomings.

 Personas

-One of the methods we use to analyze the product more accurately and understand the primary needs and problems faced by the target audience of the product is persona formation.
-To form personas, you can use user interviews, categorize them, and synthesize the main personas from actual user data.
-It helps to remember for whom the product is made.
-It makes it easier to make design decisions.
+One method we use to analyze the product more accurately and understand its target audience’s primary needs and problems is persona formation.
+You can use user interviews, categorize them, and synthesize the main personas from actual user data to form personas.
+This helps us remember for whom the product is made and makes it easier to make design decisions.

 Jobs-to-be-done (JTBD)